mikelin101/csgo/README.md

 Friends -> Automatically sign into Friends when I start Steam -> Uncheck

+Friends -> When any Friend joins a game -> Display a notification -> Uncheck

 In-Game -> Overlay shortcut keys -> F11

 Interface -> Run Steam when my computer starts -> Uncheck